xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_finanzdaten/FinancialServices_Customer_Loyalty_Program.md

 ## 7. Create table for Coffee Reward System

 Customers need to buy five coffees to get a free one.
+- creating a new materialized table view with a corresponding new Kafka sink topic (`caffeine_index`) from `purchases` source topic
 ```
 CREATE TABLE caffeine_index AS
   SELECT